hjmangalam/parsyncfp/README.md

 (If you suspend parsyncfp (^Z), all rsync children will suspend as well, regardless of current state.)

-Unless changed by '--interface', it tried to figure out how to set the interface to monitor.
+Unless changed by '--interface', it tries to figure out how to set the interface to monitor.
 The transfer will use whatever interface routing provides, normally set by the name of the target.
 It can also be used for non-host-based transfers (between mounted filesystems) but the network